nickassafkirk/Cartel-Coffee/README.md

 * Shop page
  * Navigation - a consistent navigation bar allows users to easily navigate to the different site pages without having to use their browser back/forward buttons
+ * Intro Jumbotron - A brief intro text box explaining the purpose of the page and encouraging first-time learning.
  * Category headings - Group relevant products together by association to increase readability sense of purpose for first time users.
  * Product tiles: Border, image thumbnail, tilte, price, buy button.
+Clear, uniform product structure shows customers the key information needed to inform a purchase.
+ * Merchandise Jumbotron - A prominent text box to explain new products are coming soon, to encourage customers to return to the site at a later date.
- * footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolling down the page without having to scroll back to the main nav at the top of the page.
+ * Footer - provides links to popular pages and contact information to allow users to navigate to additional site pages when scrolling down the page without having to scroll back to the main nav at the top of the page.

 ### Skeleton

 1. **Main Navigation:** A consistent top nav bar is present across all site pages to allow navigation through various pages. bootstrap navbar expand/collapse classes were used to improve user experience on mobile devices.
     I chose to align the navbar collapse icon and collapsed to the menu to the right as [research shows](https://www.livescience.com/what-causes-left-handedness.html) that 85% - 90% of users are right handed and right-alignment results in marginally easier use for right-handed users.
+    The Active class is used highlight the current page.

 2. **Footer navigation:** A consistent bottom footer contains and reinforces importance of main navigation links present in main navbar.
 This aids navigation to next point of interest once a user has scrolled down the page. links have been chosen specifically to aid conversion with call to action for contact, social media interaction, shop, make a reservation or order from menu.
    Additional links such as about, privacy polics anf T&Cs have been added to footer as they are important but do not merit inclusion in main navbar.

 3. **Images:** Images and Image tiles are used to link strong visual images to relevant pages.
 Popular categories are represented as images and overlying text, hover functionality and highlighting are strategies used to reinforce that an image is a link.
 4. **IDs:** Id's have been used to allow quick navigation to specific points on a single webpage.
 This is designed to aid conversion by bringing the user directly to their point of interest without the potential to get distracted.
    The use of Id based navigation also allows more distinct information to be condensed onto a fewer number of pages for a better user experience, a more condensed site and faster page load times.

 5. **Buttons:** Buttons are used for reinforce form submission or to create a strong emphasis that a link to another page or information is present.
+Consistent button coloring is used across site to drive home the functionality of buttons on the site.
+Clear button labelling is used to encourage first-time learning and correct use of buttons on the site.

 #### Wireframes